Electrical testing and certification for UK electricians 2026

 Electrical Installation Condition Report (EICR)

-The EICR is the main inspection and testing certificate for existing installations.
-It replaces the old Periodic Inspection Report (PIR).
-An EICR assesses the condition of a fixed electrical installation against BS 7671 (the IET Wiring Regulations), identifies any defects, deterioration, or non-compliant work, and gives each item a code: C1 (danger present, immediate action required), C2 (potentially dangerous), C3 (improvement recommended), or FI (further investigation required).
+The EICR is the primary inspection and testing certificate for existing installations, replacing the old Periodic Inspection Report (PIR).
+It assesses the condition of a fixed electrical installation against BS 7671 (the IET Wiring Regulations).
+The EICR identifies any defects, deterioration, or non-compliant work and assigns each item a code: C1 (danger present, immediate action required), C2 (potentially dangerous), C3 (improvement recommended), or FI (further investigation required).

-For landlords, an EICR with no C1 or C2 codes (or with them remedied) is required before a new tenancy begins or at the 5-year renewal point.
-The report must be provided to tenants within 28 days.
+For landlords, an EICR with no C1 or C2 codes (or with rectified issues) is required before a new tenancy begins or at the 5-year renewal point.
+The report must be provided to tenants within 28 days to ensure compliance with legal obligations.

 Electrical Installation Certificate (EIC)

 An EIC is issued for new installations or significant alterations to existing ones.
-It confirms the new work complies with BS 7671 at the time of completion.
-For notifiable work under Part P of the Building Regulations, either the work is self-certified by a registered competent person (such as a NICEIC or ELECSA registered electrician) or it must be notified to Building Control.
+It confirms that the new work complies with BS 7671 at the time of completion.
+For notifiable work under Part P of the Building Regulations, either the work must be self-certified by a registered competent person (such as a NICEIC or ELECSA registered electrician) or it must be notified to Building Control.
 An EIC consists of a design declaration, a construction declaration, and an inspection and test results section.
-It can only be signed by a qualified person.
+It can only be signed by a qualified person, ensuring that the work meets the required standards.

 Minor Works Certificate (MWC)

-An MWC is used for small additions or alterations to existing circuits — adding a socket, changing a light fitting, or extending a circuit.
-It does not require the full inspection and test records of an EIC.
-It confirms the minor work is safe and compliant.
-An MWC is not appropriate for new circuits or consumer unit replacements.
+An MWC is used for small additions or alterations to existing circuits, such as adding a socket, changing a light fitting, or extending a circuit.
+It does not require the full inspection and test records of an EIC but confirms that the minor work is safe and compliant.
+An MWC is not appropriate for new circuits or consumer unit replacements, highlighting its role in smaller-scale projects.

 Qualifications needed

-- Membership of a competent person scheme such as NICEIC, NAPIT, or ELECSA — this allows self-certification under Part P
+- Membership of a competent person scheme such as NICEIC, NAPIT, or ELECSA, which allows self-certification under Part P of the Building Regulations.

-The 2391 course typically takes 5 to 8 days and costs £400 to £800 depending on the training provider.
-If you are already qualified as an electrician (C&G 2365 or equivalent) and have proven practical experience, the 2391 is the logical next step.
+The 2391 course generally takes between 5 to 8 days and costs anywhere from £400 to £800, depending on the training provider.
+If you are already qualified as an electrician (C&G 2365 or equivalent) and have practical experience, the 2391 is the logical next step to expand your services.

 Pricing EICR and testing work

-EICR pricing depends on the property size and number of circuits.
-Typical 2026 benchmarks:
+Pricing for EICR work depends on factors such as the property size and the number of circuits involved.
+Here are some typical 2026 benchmarks for guidance:

 - 1-2 bedroom flat (up to 8 circuits): £120 to £200